Tag Archives: faith

 The Meinke poem haunted me.
 My initial reaction had been so overwhelming, I was certain I needed to go further with it, certain that God intended my cooperation.

 Several days after the retreat, I recognized a possible opportunity.
 I had a light workload at the parish and knew that I would not be missed if I spent some time praying in front of the Blessed Sacrament.
-Before deciding definitively that the timing was right, however, I peeked inside the building to see if I would have the privacy I knew I would need.
-Thankfully, the church was completely empty.
+Before deciding definitively that the timing was right, however, I peeked inside the church to see if I would have the privacy I knew I would need.
+Thankfully, it was completely empty.

 I brought a printed copy of “Untitled” with me and knelt before the Tabernacle.
 Since Catholics believe in the abiding presence of Jesus in the Eucharist, I trust there is no better place to open one’s heart to God.